 But if you’re looking for a fantastic companion dog with enough fluff to cuddle with – they can be that for you too.
 It’s worth noting that they’re very serious and dignified dog breeds.
 And with all the fluff, expect to experience some major shedding.

 Highlights: Affectionate, Loyal, Smart

-Because they’re such affectionate dog, there’s no doubt your Golden Retriever will enjoy a nice hug.
-Some owners describe them as giant lap dogs.
-If you’re seriously considering bringing home a big fluffy dog breed, then the Golden Retriever is one of the most obvious choices.
+Because they’re such affectionate dogs, Golden Retriever will enjoy a nice big hug.
+As such, owners describe them as giant lap dogs.
+So if you’re serious about bringing home a big fluffy dog breed, then the Golden Retriever is an obvious choice.

 4. Bernese Mountain Dog

 Highlights: Sweet, Calm, Powerful

 The Bernese Mountain Dog is definitely a big fluffy dog.
 In fact, they may be the breed that suits this category best.
 Like with most mountain dogs, the Bernese needs a thick fluffy coat to stay warm in the high altitudes of the mountainous regions.

 Not all big fluffy breeds are great dogs to hug.
 However, because of the Berner’s good nature and docile demeanor, they’ll enjoy nothing more than to be embraced by their owners.
 They’re some of the best dogs with children too!